Statistical population: Mean

-For a finite population, the population mean of a property is equal to the arithmetic mean of the given property, while considering every member of the population.
-For example, the population mean height is equal to the sum of the heights of every individual—divided by the total number of individuals.
+The population mean is the arithmetic mean of some numerical property across the entire population.
+Where the property under consideration is modelled by a random variable, the population mean refers to the expected value of that random variable.
+Not every probability distribution has a well-defined mean (see the Cauchy distribution for an example).

 The sample mean may differ from the population mean, especially for small samples.
 The law of large numbers states that the larger the size of the sample, the more likely it is that the sample mean will be close to the population mean.